 - Clients for Windows, macOS, Android, iOS

 BullGuard VPN’s interface is simpler than NordVPN’s and, as such, might appeal to less technically minded users.
-It also has a smaller, select pool of endpoint locations, but it’s a little more expensive than NordVPN’s own offering, with less device support.
+It also has a smaller, more select pool of endpoint locations and is very slightly more expensive than NordVPN’s offering, with less device support.

 Related: Best VPN